caberger/tutorials/readme.md

 Tutorials for Android and iOS
 =============================

-This project gives some basic examples about native mobile applictions.
+This project gives some basic examples for programming Java Enterprise Edition Applications and native mobile applictions.

 The examples available are:
+* [JEE Docker Application Stack](./jee-docker/readme.md): nginx/wildfly/mysql deployment for development
-* android: Android Apps using C++, CMake and JNI.
+* android: [implementing Android Apps](./android/readme.md) using C++, CMake and JNI.